Boeing 757 of Delta Airlines

 Note that the A321 has two 2-wheel main gear assemblies, while the 757 has two 4-wheel landing gear.

-Jetliners in storage at the Phoenix Goodyear Airport in the Arizona desert, with Airbus A321-200, TC-FBT, to the left (Staff photo)
+Jetliners in storage at the Phoenix Goodyear Airport in the Arizona desert (Staff photo)

 Commercial airliners have limited lifespans, even the popular Boeing 757.
 Ultimately, they must be retired from service, stored in "airplane boneyards" or graveyards, and finally dismantled and scrapped.